Light-C-O/gentle-steps/README.md

   - I'll make new searchbar for faq.
   - It has been made, it is always inportant to make sure that first one works correctly before trying the next.
 One step at a time.
   - Attempting image uploader in profile section.
+  - I fot the refrecne to Firestorage, created a ref(path) for that slected user's image, uplaoed it to that the path, got back the public url to then save that url to firestore and update the doc.
+Ialso stlyed it to make look my presenatable.
+I added a cursor pointer style to make it obvious that the prfile circle is clickable.
+The image file picker is working